taublast/ShadersCarousel/README.md

 Now we are can use [official samples](https://shaders.skia.org/) and create modern shaders to be used inside .NET MAUI.

 An important possibility is now to port existing GLSL shaders into SKSL , what was done in this case.
-Adapted GLSL shaders from https://github.com/gl-transitions/gl-transitions where used.
+Adapted GLSL shaders from https://github.com/gl-transitions/gl-transitions were used.

 **UNDER CONSTRUCTION**